davidixonn/CaliforniaDreaming/README.md

 A line regression was run and plotted with an r-value of 0.48, which is considered a weak correlation.

+* **POPULATION**

+*How dense is the population per county in California?

+Analysis of population in Californian Counties was done utilizing US Census data.
+A bar graph was used to compare the population in 2019 for all counties.
+From the bar graph it is clear that of all California, Los Angeles county is far more populous than any other counties in California.
+The bar graph also notes, counties that do not come anywhere close to the population in Los Angeles county.

+*Where do we see population growth in California?

+Population growth was analyzed by finding the difference in population from the years 2010 to 2019.
+From the calculations, it was derived that overall there was a population growth.
+It was found that the following 13 counties were shrinking in population: Alpine county, Contra Costa county, Inyo county, Lassen county, Mariposa county, Mendocino county, Modoc county, Plumas county, Sierra county, Siskiyou county, Trinity county, and Tuolumne county.

+*What are the differences in population between coastal and inland counties?

+For comparing the coastal and inland counties, the population data was sorted.
+In doing so, a pie chart was plotted with 2019 population data, and a bar graph was plotted for population growth between 2010 to 2019.
+From the pie chart, it can be deducted that Coastal counties are more populous.
+From the bar graph, it can be deducted that Inland counties had a bigger growth in population.

 # References
   * **US Census**
   * **Zillow**